toxicedge/nest-angular-starter/README.md

 # Nestjs Server + Angular Client

-_A simple starter project that hosts a Angular Client on a Nestjs Server_
+_A simple starter project that hosts a static Angular Client app on a Nestjs Server_

 `npm run all`